I am a current college student who is fascinated by economics and math.

 Yes!
 Imagine that you are playing a game of chess with a friend.
 Whether you win or not will be dependent on the moves you make and the moves your friend makes.
 At the same time, whether or not they win will be dependent on the moves they make and the moves you make.

-NOTE: The most important thing to realize in the chess example is that at least 2 "participant's" decisions were affected by the decisions of other participants.
+Note: The most important thing to realize in the chess example is that at least two "participants'" decisions were affected by the decisions of other participants.
 Solving a Sudoku puzzle is not a game since how you solve the puzzle is not affected by anyone else's decisions.

 Let's work through an example of a game and how a game theorist might model it.

 Consider the "game" of chicken.
 In the game of chicken, we have two people, Bluebert and Redbert, who drive their cars at full speed toward each other.
 They each have to make the decision just before crashing to either drive straight ahead or swerve at the last minute.
 The possible results are as follows:

 Bluebert is happy he wins; Redbert is sad he loses

 Bluebert is sad he loses; Redbert is happy he wins